hauleth/hauleth/content/post/log-all-the-things.md

 The rule of thumb you can follow is:

-> If it is thing that you will want to filter on, then it propably should be
+> If it is thing that you will want to filter on, then it probably should be
 > part of the metadata.
 If you want to aggregate information or just display
 > them, it should be part of the message report.